-The employment agreements of our named executive officers provide them benefits if their employment is terminated (other than for misconduct or voluntary termination), including termination following a change in control.
+The employment agreements of our named executive officers provide them benefits if their employment is terminated (other than for misconduct or voluntary termination that does not follow a change in control), including termination following a change in control.
 The details and amounts of such benefits are set forth below in the section entitled "Potential Payments Upon Termination or Change in Control."